CharlesM105/BubbaBoba/README.md

   <div class="section">
     <h2>✨ Project Overview</h2>
     <p>
-      The Yummy Boba Machine is an interactive, Arduino Mega–based drink-making system designed to serve custom boba drinks using an LCD interface, stepper motors, relays, servos, RFID access, and LED lighting.
+      The Yummy Boba Machine is an interactive, Arduino Mega–based drink-making system designed to serve custom boba drinks using an LCD interface, stepper motors, relays, servos, rotary encoders, and LED lighting.
 The machine is designed to be <strong>modular</strong>, <strong>programmable</strong>, and <strong>deliciously efficient</strong>.
     </p>
   </div>

   <div class="section">
     <h2>🧠 How It Works</h2>
     <p>
       When powered on, the user interacts with a rotary encoder to navigate the LCD menu.
-A valid RFID tag unlocks drink options.
 Once selected:
     </p>
     <ol>
-      <li>A servo drops a cup into place.</li>
+      <li>Stepper motors move into position.</li>
-      <li>NeoPixel LEDs light up the scene.</li>
+      <li>Relays control pumps that dispense the selected drink.</li>
-      <li>Stepper motors and relays dispense ingredients.</li>
+            <li>Drink is mixed and boba is dispensed.</li>
       <li>The user receives a fresh boba drink.</li>
     </ol>
   </div>